| "We have made giant strides in improving our national

 of discharging its responsibilities under the Packaging Directive

+are growing."
 One of more significant revisions introduced under the new

 Waste Management (Packaging) Regulations 2007 - which came